FAQs

 In the IB, there are patterns of study that you need to adhere to.

 Also note some subjects have major projects in both the HSC and IB.
 A student should be careful that he does not pick a number of subjects which have major projects due at the same time.
-Some subjects with large projects due in are English Extension 2, Drama, Visual Arts, Software Design and Development, Design and Technology and Industrial Technology.
+Some subjects with large projects due in are English Extension 2, Drama, Visual Arts, Software Engineering, Design and Technology and Industrial Technology.

 What is an ATAR?